reywood/reywood.github.io/_posts/2014-09-26-project-specific-syntax-highlighting-in-sublime-text-3.md

     - sublime-text
 tags:
     - sublime-text
+updates:
+    - I went ahead and made this a package with the name "Project Specific Syntax Settings" installable via [Package Control](https://sublime.wbond.net/).
+The package is only compatible with Sublime Text 3.
+Check it out [on GitHub](https://github.com/reywood/sublime-project-specific-syntax).
 ---
 At any given time, I have several projects that I'm working on or maintaining.
 It's not uncommon for these projects to use different technology stacks ([Meteor][meteor], [Jekyll][jekyll], [Backbone][backbone], etc), and since I mainly develop web applications, these projects almost always include HTML files.
 Each stack, however, generally has its own HTML templating engine with its own syntax.
 It could be [Handlebars][handlebars], [Liquid][liquid], [Underscore][underscore], etc. This is where a stock Sublime Text setup falls short.